jpalczewski/entuzjazm/src/content/insight/pl/post-1.md

 ---
-title: 'The greatest post of all time PL'
+title: "The greatest post of all time PL"
 language: pl
-slug: czesc
 ---

 Here is my _great_ post!